By Tim Nash

 And they have rare opportunities to talk to their daughter on those long car rides, or in a hotel room.
 They can use phrases like, “I’m proud of you,” which by the way, is one of the main reasons your daughter is playing.

 At that same pool party, I approached one of my 03s.
-We lost the semifinal game in penalties after finishing regulation 0-0.
-She had missed her pk and felt horrible about it, tears and all.
+We lost the semifinal game of a tournament in penalties after finishing regulation 0-0.
+She had missed her pk, the deciding one, and felt horrible about it, tears and all.
 A few hours later, at the pool party, I said to her, “You had a great tournament and a great season.
 I’m sorry you were in that situation at the end.
 It’s very nerve-wreaking spot to be in.”
 I was prepared to tell her more about her character, leadership qualities, and the tremendous progress she made.
 But she stopped me, and what she said is a perfect an example of what your daughter can learn through the game and what you can learn about her.
 She smiled a little, thanked me and said, “I was really nervous.
 That’s the first time I’ve ever done that.
 Next time, I’ll know and I’ll do better.”

 Tim Nash is the author of four soccer books, the most recent “It’s Not the Glory,” is available in all formats at Lulu.com